-Monica's return to the family wreaks havoc on the Gallagher clan -- leaving the children determined to find out if Frank is their real father.
-Fiona moves in with Steve next door.
+Monica's return wreaks havoc on the Gallagher clan, leaving the children determined to find out if Frank is their real father; disgusted with Monica, Fiona moves in with Steve next door.
 Karen accepts Eddie's invitation to a purity ball; Frank hits a new low when he uses Carl to stop a disability worker from tampering with his free money from the state.

 Did You Know?